-27.02 If an employee is required to work on Good Friday, Labour Day or Christmas Day, the employee shall be paid at the rate of time and one-half (1.5) plus straight time for all hours worked.
-In addition, each regular employee will receive seven point two (7.2) paid hours off.
+27.02 If an employee is required to work on Good Friday, Labour Day or Christmas Day, the employee shall he paid at the rate of time and one-half (1.5) plus straight time for all hours worked.
+In addition, each regular employee will receive seven and one-half (7.5) paid hours off.

-27.05 If an employee is required to work on one of the Government proclaimed Statutory Holidays listed in Article 27.01 other than Super Stats, the employee shall be paid at the rate of double time for all hours worked, and in addition, will receive seven point two (7.2) paid hours off,
+27.05 If an employee is required to work on one of the Government proclaimed Statutory Holidays listed in Article 27.01 other than Super Stats, the employee shall be paid at the rate of double time for all hours worked, and in addition, will receive seven and one-half (7.5) paid hours off.